panxiaochao/lantdvue/README.md

 # lantdvue

-> A Vue.js 2.0 Admin Project for Web，UI From Element-UI
+> A Vue.js 2.0 Admin Project for Web，UI From Ant Design of Vue

 ## Browser Support
 Modern browsers and Internet Explorer 10+.

 ## Version
-X.X.X
+0.0.2

 ## Author
 Lypxc